'The Equalizer 2'

 The “But it’s just a movie” excuse is exactly why the failure of these moments irks so much.
 It’s clear that the thespian in the lead is giving an empathetic performance in a movie that frankly doesn’t deserve it.
 At best, this is a procedural with the same kludgy impact as the original TV show (which was also pretty dumb aside from a great turn by Edward Woodward).
 Hell, throw in more echoes to Stuart Copeland’s original theme and maybe I would have been more forgiving.

 Instead, we’re left with a dull, dreary, debilitatingly rote film that wastes the likes of Washington, Melissa Leo, Bill Pullman, Pedro Pascal, and the rest of the cast in a trite, trivial mess.
 ‘The Equalizer 2’ is a gormless, grim bit of nonsense that’s has some terrific talent running around trying to make it all work, failing despite all their best efforts to inject more than this storyline deserves.
-Denzel maybe a delight, but this is one ‘Equalizer’ that’s clearly run out of power.
+Denzel may be great in it, but this is one ‘Equalizer’ that’s clearly run out of power.